Sushar Manaying: Career

 In 2010 and 2012, Sushar played as the leading character, Pie, in the Thai lesbian film, Yes or No and Yes or No 2, with Suppanad Jittaleela.

 In 2013, she was given the role of Yoon or Choi Eun-suh (originally played by Song Hye-kyo) in the Thai remake of the Korean drama Autumn in My Heart, in which the male leading role was assumed by Jesdaporn Pholdee.

-In 2014, she took the role of Han Ji-eun (originally played by Song Hye-kyo) in the Thai remake of the Korean drama Full House, in which she paired up with actor Pirat Nitipaisalkul.
+In 2014, she took the role of Han Ji-eun (originally played by Song Hye-kyo) in the Thai remake of the Korean drama Full House, in which she paired up with actor Pirat Nitipaisalkul professionally known as Mike Angelo.

-In 2015, she and her Full House co-star Pirat reunited in the Thai drama, Kiss Me, an adaptation of the Japanese manga Itazura na Kiss.
+In 2015, she and her Full House co-star Mike Angelo reunited in the Thai drama, Kiss Me, an adaptation of the Japanese manga Itazura na Kiss.

 In 2017, she was given the role of Bai Ling in Chinese horror movie Haunted Road 2, in which she paired up with Chinese actor Leon Li Chuan.
-The movie is about the lovers from China went to Malaysia from assignment work of company but later find herself trapped in Time perception.
+The movie is about the lovers from China went to Malaysia from assignment work of company but later find herself trapped in time perception.